Studienangebot

 Course tutor: James Massol

-Course content: This class covers the history of opera from the earliest works to the present, considering operas written or performed by underrepresented creators.
-The content for this course includes works by underrepresented composers/librettists and/or stories about BIPOC, LGBTQ, and woman characters, which would typically be performed by such performers.
+This class covers the history of opera from the earliest works around 1600 to the present, considering works written or performed by underrepresented creators.
+The content for this course includes either works by underrepresented composers and/or librettists or stories about BIPOC, LGBTQ, and woman characters, which would typically be performed by such performers.
 The chosen repertoire blends canonical works with lesser-known repertoire.
-Topics include biography of the creators, experiences in the creative process, choice of stories, context of stories, treatment of characters in the stories, casting of the roles, reception history, etc. In some cases, we will take a critical view of representation and in other cases not.
-Readings will include underrepresented authors, and all performances will include a high percentage of underrepresented artists.

-Institution: Conservatoriun van Amsterdam
+Institution: Conservatorium van Amsterdam

 Study level: Master

-Course tutor: Yaniv Nachum
+Course tutor: Anna-Maria Nitschke

 Contact